MicrosoftDocs/office-developer-exchange-docs/docs/web-service-reference/subscribe-operation.md

 To find other options for the request message of the Subscribe operation, explore the schema hierarchy.
 Start at the [PullSubscriptionRequest](pullsubscriptionrequest.md) element.

-## Successful Pull Subscription Subscribe Response Example
+## Successful Pull Subscription Subscribe Response example

 ### Description